 Essential Points to Consider before Resolving Error 6210, 0 QuickBooks

 - Make sure that multi-user mode is enabled on QuickBooks Desktop that is hosting the company file.

 - Update QuickBooks with the latest updates available before troubleshooting.

 - Scan your computer with anti-virus and anti-malware to remove any infections from it.
 (You can also use inbuilt Windows security feature i.e., Windows Defender to scan your system for infections)

 - Make sure that the computer that is hosting the company file is the server and not a regular workstation in the network.

-- turn-off Windows firewall and any third-party firewall before accessing the company file in multi-user mode.
+- Temporarily disable Windows firewall or any third-party firewall before accessing the company file in multi-user mode.

 Troubleshooting Step 1: Download and Run QuickBooks File Doctor